jhimson/Stocks-investment-tracker/README.md

 - Be able to view all the watchlist that has been created by the user.
 - Be able to add/remove stocks from any watchlist created by the user.
 - Cannot view/update/delete other records of a different users.
 - Be able to look up a specific stock that user is interested to learn more about the company.
-(Using stocks API)
+(Using stocks API).
+- Be able to search a watchlist by name.

 ## Wireframes: